EQUINE INSURANCE

 Mortality coverage

 Pays the insured value of the horse if it dies from a covered cause (illness, accident, certain conditions).
 The foundational coverage for any horse owner.
-Limits typically match purchase price or appraised value, with annual review.
+Limits typically match purchase price or appraised value, often written on a stated amount basis, with annual review.

 Major medical and surgical